Support Centre

 • when the transfer is required for international legal cooperation between government intelligence, investigations, and police bodies, in accordance with international law instruments;

-• when the transfer is required for the protection of life or physical integrity of the data subject or any third party;
+• when the transfer is required for the protection of the life or physical integrity of the data subject or any third party;

-• when the ANPD authorises such transfer;
+• when the ANPD authorizes such transfer;

 • when the transfer results in a commitment undertaken under an international cooperation agreement;